angrynode/hightorrent_api/README.md

 ```
 ## Supported backends

-- [x] QBittorrent
+- [x] QBittorrent (v5.0.x, v5.1.x)
 - [ ] Transmission

-### QBittorrent notes
+### qBittorrent notes

-Only QBittorrent release v5.0.4 (18 February 2025) is tested in the CI at the moment.

-The QBittorrent API exists, but is fragile...
-As a result, only the latest versions of QBittorrent are supported for the moment.
+Only the following qBittorrent releases are supported and tested in CI:

+- v5.1.2 (2 July 2025)
+- v5.0.5 (13 Aprli 2025)

+qBittorrent v4.6.x is known not to work properly due to the ever changing API.
+Checking support in newer releases only requires changing the [CI configuration](.github/workflows/ci.yml) (pull requests welcome).
+We will not add support for older qBittorrent releases (Debian 13 Trixies packages qBittorrent v5.1.x), but contributions for this are welcome.
+Bittorrent v2 is only supported since v4.4.0 (6 January 2022) so it's unlikely we'll ever support an older release.

+The qBittorrent API is surprising (to say the least):

-- sometimes returns JSON, sometimes plaintext
+- some responses are JSON, some are plaintext
-- may return HTTP 200 "Fails", or 400 "Bad Request"
+- an error may be HTTP 200 with plaintext "Fails", or HTTP 400 "Bad Request"
+- client requests [may not be chunked](https://github.com/qbittorrent/qBittorrent/issues/17353), despite being the default when uploading files in many HTTP clients
 - does not return the same information in list/get endpoints (issue [#18188](https://github.com/qbittorrent/qBittorrent/issues/18188))
 - behaves unexpectedly with v2/hybrid hashes (issue [#18185](https://github.com/qbittorrent/qBittorrent/issues/18185))
 - [sometimes changes methods](https://github.com/qbittorrent/qBittorrent/issues/18097#issuecomment-1336194151) on endpoints without bumping the API version to a new major (semantic versioning)
 - may change form field names in API [without updating the docs](https://github.com/qbittorrent/qBittorrent/pull/20532) ([upstream docs PR](https://github.com/qbittorrent/wiki/pull/29))

-Bittorrent v2 is only supported since v4.4.0 release (January 6th 2022).

 ## Supported features